nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 For example, while there may be eight working hours in the day, it seems unreasonable to expect people are working every minute of those eight hours.
 Some time will be lost for meetings, breaks, or other tasks.

+Additionally, oftentimes non-technical business members won't understand the cost of context switching which also reduces productive hours in the day.
+I find [this article](http://www.paulgraham.com/makersschedule.html) is a good way to introduce the concept and start the conversation.

-Another example is clearly defining our assumptions on the general cost of labor.
+Another concern is clearly defining our assumptions on the general cost of labor.
 This might be higher or lower than what other business members might have assumed, so calling this out right up front clarifies which unit of measurement will be utilized in cost calculations and facilitates a common understanding

 ### Budget Analysis